phac-nml/locidex/README.md

     Available commands:

-    search  Query set of ORFs, Genes against a database to produce a sequence store for downstream processing report  Filter a sequence store and produce and extract of blast results and gene profile (allele calling) merge   Merge a set of gene profiles into a standard "allele" profile format format  Format fasta files from other MLST databases for use with locidex build
+    search  Query set of ORFs, Genes against a database to produce a sequence store for downstream processing extract Extract loci from a genome based on a locidex database report  Filter a sequence store and produce and extract of blast results and gene profile (allele calling) merge   Merge a set of gene profiles into a standard "allele" profile format format  Format fasta files from other MLST databases for use with locidex build